Telegram Sponsored Posts: Pricing Guide

 Posting Without Disclosure

 Always label sponsored content.
-Telegram users are savvy.
-If they feel tricked, they leave your channel.
-Mark sponsored posts clearly — “Sponsored” or “Ad” or “Partner post.”
+Telegram users are savvy — if they feel tricked, they leave your channel.
+Mark sponsored posts clearly with “Sponsored,” “Ad,” or “Partner post.”
 Transparency builds trust with both your audience and future sponsors.
+This is also the right thing to do legally in most jurisdictions.

 Accepting Every Brand That Pays

 Promoting a crypto scam or a product you have never used destroys credibility.
 One bad sponsorship can tank your engagement rate and make legitimate brands avoid you.
-Say no to anything that does not fit your channel.
+Say no to anything that does not fit your channel’s niche.

 Ignoring Post Performance Data

 Brands want proof their money worked.
-Track views, link clicks, and any conversions from every sponsored post.
+Track views, link clicks, and any new members from every sponsored post.
 Screenshot your Telegram analytics.
-Share them proactively — sponsors who see results come back and pay more.
+Share the results proactively — sponsors who see numbers come back and pay more.

 Charging Too Little

 Underpricing signals low quality.
 If every other channel in your niche charges $25 CPM and you charge $5, brands wonder what is wrong with your audience.
-Use the benchmarks in this guide and charge what your channel is worth.
+Use the benchmarks in this guide and charge what your view rate is worth.

 No Media Kit

-A one-page PDF with your channel stats, audience demographics, past sponsor results, and rates takes an hour to create and makes you look professional.
-Brands compare dozens of channels — the one with a media kit wins.
+A one-page PDF with your channel stats, view rate, audience demographics, past sponsor results, and rates takes an hour to create and makes you look professional.
+Brands comparing dozens of channels will choose the one with a media kit.

 Diagram showing the flow of a telegram sponsored post deal from brand to creator to audience